 True Fitness shuts in Malaysia after closure of outlets in Thailand

-SINGAPORE: All True Fitness and True Spa centres in Malaysia have ceased operations from Saturday (Jun 10), just days after the fitness chain closed in Thailand.
+SINGAPORE: All True Fitness and True Spa centres in Malaysia have ceased operations from Saturday (Jun 10), a day after the fitness chain announced its closure in Thailand.

 "The past few years have proved challenging, and unfortunately the businesses are no longer financially viable due to evolving market conditions," said True Fitness in a statement on its Malaysia website.